 16yr old hot tub We got for free ..
 2 leaks fixed.. new shroud was $1000..
 No!… $200 in Pt, saved the corners and I think it’s gonna look fine..
 I completely underestimated the amount of spray foam needed to fix it..
 10 more cans should do it.. 😬.. and some trim and we good.. pic.twitter.com/whK15oFMd8

 Do hot tub leak sealers work?

-Hot tub sealers such as Fix-a-leak work very well on small cracks or leaks that are up to 1/8 inch in diameter.
+Hot tub leak detection products such as Fix-a-leak work very well on small leaks or cracks that are up to 1/8 inch in diameter.
 So, it won’t work for a cracked PVC pipe.

 CLICK HERE to check it out on Amazon.

 Marlig Fix-a-leak works because it is heavier than water.
 And there’s no draining before or after you use it!
 So, it sinks to the weakest place in the hot tub, where the leak is.
 There’s no need to empty the hot tub before using it.